Solar System Trivia

 Answer: Io

-Question: Which moon of Saturn is the only known moon with a substantial atmosphere?
+Question: Which Saturnian moon is rocking the only thick atmosphere in moon history?

 Answer: Titan